Shipping titan HFW equips trainees “with a strong industry focus” in global sectors.

 The application process

-HFW offers 15 training contracts each year.
+HFW offers around 15 training contracts each year.
 Applying for the vac scheme means you're automatically considered for the training contract too.
-The firm typically receives 600 vac scheme applications and 500 or so direct training contract applications.
+The firm typically receives 600 vac scheme applications and 200 or so direct training contract applications.
 Candidates – from both avenues – who impress on paper are invited to a half-day assessment centre.
-This involves a written exercise, a critical reasoning test, a group exercise and an interview, typically with an associate and a member of HR, or two associates.
+This involves a written exercise, a critical reasoning test, a group exercise and an interview, typically with two associates.

 From here, vac scheme spots are allocated, while direct applicants who pass go on to complete a second interview, this time with two partners.
 Vac schemers undergo this interview during their placement.